moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 5: Add Robot Poses
 -----------------------

-The Setup Assistant allows us to add predefined poses to the robot's configuration, which can be useful for defining specific initial or ready poses.
+The Setup Assistant allows you to add predefined poses to the robot's configuration, which can be useful for defining specific initial or ready poses.
 Later, the robot can be commanded to move to these poses using the MoveIt API.